 This year's event takes place on Sunday 13 April.

 Since the London Marathon began in 1981, more than 830,000 people have successfully completed the 26 mile race.
+Find out what the weather has been like for each year of the London Marathon with our infographic.

 Check the weather forecast for the London Marathon on Sunday.